MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-ransomware.md

 ## Out-of-the-box protection

-[Connect](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md) at least one cloud app (Office 365, Google Workspace, Box, and Dropbox) to Cloud App Security.
+[Connect](enable-instant-visibility-protection-and-governance-actions-for-your-apps.md) at least one cloud app (Office 365, Google Workspace, Box, and Dropbox) to Defender for Cloud Apps.

-1. By default, Cloud App Security scans your network to establish a baseline, wherein it learns patterns of what your users ordinarily do in your cloud, when they do it and what they commonly do.
+1. By default, Defender for Cloud Apps scans your network to establish a baseline, wherein it learns patterns of what your users ordinarily do in your cloud, when they do it and what they commonly do.

-2. Cloud App Security's automated [threat detection policies](anomaly-detection-policy.md) start running in the background from the time you connect.
+2. The Defender for Cloud Apps automated [threat detection policies](anomaly-detection-policy.md) start running in the background from the time you connect.
 One of these policies searches for ransomware activity to ensure comprehensive coverage against sophisticated ransomware attacks.
-Using our security research expertise to identify behavioral patterns that reflect ransomware activity, Cloud App Security ensures holistic and robust protection.
-If Cloud App Security identifies, for example, a high rate of file uploads or file deletion activities it may represent an adverse encryption process.
+Using our security research expertise to identify behavioral patterns that reflect ransomware activity, Defender for Cloud Apps ensures holistic and robust protection.
+If Defender for Cloud Apps identifies, for example, a high rate of file uploads or file deletion activities it may represent an adverse encryption process.
 This data is collected in the logs received from connected APIs and is then combined with learned behavioral patterns and threat intelligence, for example, known ransomware extensions.

 ## Next steps